cyberops7/garage-discordbot/.github/CONTRIBUTING.md

   scan            Scan the Docker image:TAG for vulnerabilities
 ```

+Use these commands to run linting checks, build test tags of the
+Docker image, publish a test build to GitHub container registry, etc.

 You can pass supported arguments to the targets like this:
 ```shell
 make build TAG=new-feature-test